 The whisper had been true.
 This circumstance had not changed God.
 His steadfast character had held firm.
 He had carried us through.

-We will always feel the shock and searing ache of Katie’s absence, but the “always” is actually an “until.”
+We will always feel the shock and the searing ache of Katie’s absence, but the “always” is actually an “until.”
 Until the someday arrives.
 Until the next reality.
 Until the other side.
-And it hit me: It has been five long years since my eyes have beheld my daughter—since she flitted out my kitchen door on her way to work, and I watched her drive away… But today I am five years closer to seeing her again on the other side.
-Perhaps this day marks not the fading distance behind me but the approaching reunion before me—five years’ less time until I step across that veil into eternity and hold her in my arms once again.
+And as I stood there, my back resting against the chain link fence, it hit me: It has been five long years since my eyes have beheld my daughter—since she flitted out my kitchen door on her way to work, and I watched her drive away… And with each passing year that distance grows greater.
+But today I am five years closer to seeing her again on the other side.
+Perhaps this day marks not the fading distance behind me but the approaching reunion before me—five years’ less time until I step across that veil into the next reality and hold her in my arms once again.